 Such an approach sees the CCRC reject alleged innocent victims of wrongful convictions if it is not felt that they have ‘fresh’ evidence or that they will fulfil the ‘real possibility’ test.

 It means that CCRC reviews can, and do, overlook and positively exclude lines of inquiry that may prove an applicant’s claim of innocence if it is not felt that such investigations would discover material that would meet the ‘fresh’ evidence and/or ‘real possibility’ criteria.

-It is against this background, that Empowering the Innocent was established to campaign for the urgent reform of the Criminal Cases Review Commission (CCRC) or for it to be replaced with a new body that is fit for the purpose of assisting innocent victims to overturn their wrongful convictions.
+It is against this background, that Empowering the Innocent (ETI) was established as a targeted campaign for the urgent reform of the CCRC or for it to be replaced with a new body that is fit for the purpose of assisting innocent victims to overturn their wrongful convictions.

-There is a growing body of evidence which includes the dossier of 44 cases of alleged innocent victims of wrongful convictions that Dr Naughton compiled with Innocence Network UK (INUK), which is comprised mainly of prisoners serving life or long-term sentences for serious offences, ranging from gangland murders and armed robbery to rape and other sexual offences.
+This includes the dossier of 44 cases of alleged innocent victims of wrongful convictions that Dr Naughton compiled with Innocence Network UK (INUK), comprised mainly of prisoners serving life or long-term sentences for serious offences, ranging from gangland murders and armed robbery to rape and other sexual offences.